- Why Grad Studies at SFU?

 Student Profile: Rachelle Patille

-I graduated from my undergrad in Public Health only a few months ago.
-During my second year of studies I decided to take an Introduction to Gerontology course as I’ve had a keen interest in the aging demographic since early childhood.
-This interest naturally stemmed from having a very close bond with my grandparents where I often found myself questioning the health and aging processes they experienced.
-I had no idea that taking this course would coincidently introduce me to an entire new field that focused on my unexplored lifelong passion of the aging population.
-As soon as this realization came about, I quickly began taking a variety of courses that were closely related to Gerontology and began volunteering and participating in research opportunities that supported older adults in order to enhance my experience within the field of Gerontology.
+I recently graduated from my undergraduate degree in Public Health, a year ago.
+During my second year of studies, I enrolled in an Introduction to Gerontology course as I’ve had a keen interest in the aging demographic since early childhood.
+This interest naturally stemmed from having a unique and extremely close bond with my grandparents.
+I oftentimes found myself fascinated about the health and aging processes they were experiencing, especially because of how diverse these changes seemed to be.
+I had no idea that taking this course would coincidently introduce me to an entire new field that explored my lifelong passion of the aging population.
+As soon as this realization came about, I tailored my education by taking a variety of courses that were closely related to Gerontology and began volunteering and participating in research opportunities that supported older adults.
+These efforts provided me with the opportunity to increase my experience within the field of Gerontology and inspired me to further my educational career.